pgm/pliant/README.md

 # pliant

 TODO:
+	add goroutine to StartMaster to clears expired leases add persistence of Leases and roots to Master (maybe as an append log for now?) add cmd start master proc (StartMaster)
+	add method to query for all keys/leases

+	add to AtomicState:
+	    local GC
+	    registration and renewal of leased keys (Maybe GC should determine lease list) persistence of local cache state

     Add creation leases (has effect of treating any keys created in the window as "marked") Create(timeout) -> lease_id (Or should it use root block id?)
 	Renew(lease_id, timeout)  (Timeout = 0 to clear lease)